bright/bright.github.io/_posts/2015-10-02-apple-watch-iphone-data-transfer.md

 It's not the only way of transfering the data, so feel encouraged to look for another solutions!

 *This article is cross-posted with my [my personal blog](http://eluss.github.io/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/apple-watch-iphone-data-transfer)*